Multi-block exceptional points in open quantum systems: Detecting LEPs using the quantum geometric tensor

-Another interesting possibility to probe the structure of EPs in the system is to study the quantum geometric tensor (QGT).
-QGT was introduced in Ref.~\cite{provost_riemannian_1980} for Hermitian (closed) quantum systems, and has recently been extended for non-Hermitian systems~\cite{Solnyshkov_D_PhysRevB.103.125302,Orlov_P_PhysRevB.111.L081105}, where it was shown that it diverges in the vicinity of an EP~\cite{Qing_Liao_PhysRevLett.127.107402}.
+Another interesting possibility to probe the structure of EPs in our systems is to study the quantum geometric tensor (QGT), proposed in Ref.~\cite{provost_riemannian_1980} for Hermitian (closed) quantum systems, and recently extended to non-Hermitian systems~\cite{Solnyshkov_D_PhysRevB.103.125302,Orlov_P_PhysRevB.111.L081105}.
+There, it was shown to diverge in the vicinity of EPs~\cite{Qing_Liao_PhysRevLett.127.107402}.

 We follow the definition of the QGT originally introduced in Ref.~\cite{brody_information_2013} and later generalized in Ref.~\cite{hu_generalized_2024, orlov_adiabatic_2025}.
 In our case, however, we apply it not to the eigenvectors of $\hat H_\mathrm{eff}$, but to the vectorized eigenmatrices of the superoperator $\BL_\mathrm{eff}$.